 Q: You used to require the GRE to apply, but I don't see that on the application anymore.
 What gives?

 A: Great news!
-As of the Fall 2019 cohort, you are no longer required to take the GRE to apply to our program.
+You are no longer required to take the GRE to apply to our program.

 Q: What is the deadline to apply?